-Liberal arts colleges are not always household names.
-For many liberal arts colleges, the first time you hear the name of the college is when it comes up in your college search.
-However, liberal arts colleges provide amazing education, engaged communities, and superb preparation for the future.
+So, what is a liberal arts college?
+They’re not always household names.
+For many, the first time you hear the name of a liberal arts college is when it comes up in your college search.
+However, these colleges provide amazing education, engaged communities, and superb preparation for the future.
 (And, most importantly, not “just arts” in terms of academic programs and majors.)

 Here are 10 reasons to consider attending a liberal arts college.